oeb25/msc-thesis/Mist/Folding-level IR (FIR).md

 tags: subsection
 ---

-In [[Compilation stages]], we introduced the multi-stage structure of the Mist compiler, and specifically the MIR representation (see [[Mid-level IR (MIR)]]).
+In [[Compilation structure]], we introduced the multi-stage structure of the Mist compiler, and specifically the MIR representation (see [[Mid-level IR (MIR)]]).
 In terms of computing folds and unfolds, this is the stage we are considering.
 However, instead of considering the complete set of instructions and terminators, we consider a smaller variant that focuses on _how and what_ places are used and omit the details for performing actual computation or verification.

 ![[Definition – FIR]]